 - Square footage of your home

-- Details about your roof type, such as composite or asphalt
+- Details about your roof type and age

 - Number of bathrooms in the home